jitsi/jitsi-meet-vue-sdk/readme.md

 npm link
 ```

-Navigate to the `example` directory and run this commands
+Navigate to the `example` directory and run this command
 ```bash
 npm link @jitsi/vue-sdk
 ```